Video Ring

 • In larger parties, choose one family member to be in charge of the cash and gratuity disbursements.

 • For larger parties (5 and more): We do suggest for larger parties, amounts be capped, to ensure you do not over-tip.
-Tip per Room per night, rather than per person per night.
+Tip per room per night, rather than per person per night.

 • Children 12 and up are considered adults and should be included in your tip calculations.
 A lower gratuity amount may be paid on behalf of younger children, where you feel appropriate.